cdec/cdec.github.com/guide/psgs.md

 layout: documentation
 title: Per-sentence grammars
 ---
-Per-sentence grammars are translation grammars that are filtered so as to contain just the rules necessary to translate a single sentence.
+Per-sentence grammars are [synchronous context-free grammars](/concepts/scfgs.html) filtered so as to contain just the rules necessary to translate a single sentence.
 They are loaded immediately before translation and unloaded when the translation process completes, which minimizes memory consumption.

 # Marking up input to use per-sentence grammars